PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition.en.md

 ```

-<b>Note:</b> The parameters in the configuration file are the initialization parameters for the production line.
-If you want to change the general table recognition production line initialization parameters, you can directly modify the parameters in the configuration file and load the configuration file for prediction.
+<b>Note:</b> The parameters in the configuration file are the initialization parameters for the pipeline.
+If you want to change the general table recognition pipeline initialization parameters, you can directly modify the parameters in the configuration file and load the configuration file for prediction.
 At the same time, CLI prediction also supports passing in a configuration file, and you can specify the path of the configuration file with `--pipeline`.

 ## 3. Development Integration/Deployment
-If the production line meets your requirements for inference speed and accuracy, you can directly proceed with development integration/deployment.
+If the pipeline meets your requirements for inference speed and accuracy, you can directly proceed with development integration/deployment.

-If you need to apply the production line directly in your Python project, you can refer to the example code in [2.2 Python Script Method](#22-python-script-method).
+If you need to apply the pipeline directly in your Python project, you can refer to the example code in [2.2 Python Script Method](#22-python-script-method).

 In addition, PaddleX also provides three other deployment methods, which are detailed as follows:

 🚀 <b>High-Performance Inference</b>: In actual production environments, many applications have strict performance requirements (especially response speed) for deployment strategies to ensure efficient system operation and smooth user experience.
 To this end, PaddleX provides a high-performance inference plugin, which aims to deeply optimize the performance of model inference and pre/post-processing to significantly speed up the end-to-end process.
 For detailed high-performance inference procedures, please refer to the [PaddleX High-Performance Inference Guide](../../../pipeline_deploy/high_performance_inference.en.md).

 ☁️ <b>Service-Oriented Deployment</b>: Service-oriented deployment is a common form of deployment in actual production environments.
 By encapsulating inference functions as services, clients can access these services through network requests to obtain inference results.
-PaddleX supports multiple production line service-oriented deployment solutions.
-For detailed production line service-oriented deployment procedures, please refer to the [PaddleX Service-Oriented Deployment Guide](../../../pipeline_deploy/serving.en.md).
+PaddleX supports multiple pipeline service-oriented deployment solutions.
+For detailed pipeline service-oriented deployment procedures, please refer to the [PaddleX Service-Oriented Deployment Guide](../../../pipeline_deploy/serving.en.md).

 Below are the API references for basic service-oriented deployment and multi-language service invocation examples: